sverweij/dependency-cruiser/doc/options-reference.md

 With `cacheDuration` you can tweak the number of milliseconds [enhanced-resolve](https://github.com/webpack/enhanced-resolve)'s cached file system should use for cache duration.
-Typicially you won't have to touch this - the default works well for repos up to 5000 modules/ 20000 dependencies, and likely for numbers above as well.
+Typically you won't have to touch this - the default works well for repos up to 5000 modules/ 20000 dependencies, and likely for numbers above as well.
 If you experience memory problems on a (humongous) repository you can use the cacheDuration attribute to tame